Database Migrations with CodeIgniter

 }

-The code snippet above when created, adds a table (in MySQL) with an auto incrementing primary key called ‘id’ and ‘username’/’password’ columns.
-If this migration is ‘teared down’ however the the ‘user’ table is dropped from the schema.
-To run this migration you must first make sure that they are enabled and desired version set in your application’s configuration file (found at ‘./application/config/migration.php’).
-Once configured you can create a simple controller, like the one displayed below, which when visited calls the migration library.
+The code snippet above creates a table (in MySQL) with an auto-incrementing primary key called id and columns for username and password.
+If this migration is rolled back, the users table is dropped from the schema.
+To run this migration, you must first ensure that migrations are enabled and that the desired version is set in your application’s configuration file (found at ./application/config/migration.php).
+Once configured, you can create a simple controller, as displayed below, which calls the migration library when visited.

 class Migrate extends CI_Controller {